New ‘Baldur’s Gate III’ footage previews reworked combat system

 The playthrough also reveals re-written narrator lines, which was teased last week during Larian Studios’ Guerrilla Collective presentation.
 Baldur’s Gate III will now be narrated in present tense when players make dialogue decisions, as opposed to past tense.

-Other features shown off in the presentation include the stealth mechanic, a number of UI changes and a number of monsters from the Dungeons and Dragons’ bestiary.
+Other features shown off in the presentation include the stealth mechanic, a number of UI changes and some monsters from the Dungeons and Dragons’ bestiary.

 Larian Studios previously revealed that Baldur’s Gate III could enter early access as soon as this August.
 However, it also cautioned that the date is just a possibility as the studio’s working-from-home environment – due to the COVID-19 pandemic – has affected development.